y11en/pattern/README.md

 Astonishingly, `std::string` has no constructor that takes a `std::nullptr_t`.
 Neither does `std::string_view`.
 These types allow the `std::nullptr_t` to decay to a null-valued `const char*`, and to initialize the string object _to an undefined state!_.
 In the libstdc++ implementation, `std::string` immediately throws `std::logic_error` and `std::string_view` segfaults.
 The sane behavior would be for both types to have deleted `std::nullptr_t` constructors (that is pattern-matching friendly, as the _inspect-clause_ would fail during substitution and just be removed as an inspect alternative) and for null-valued character pointers to create zero-length strings and views.
 Parts of the C++ standard library have easily-violated, non-obvious preconditions that lead to undefined behavior.
 Implementors should patch these problems, because they're sure to arise more often as pattern matching takes off.

+In the [string.cxx](string.cxx) sample, you can uncomment the `is nullptr` clause to guard null-valued initializers.

 [**string2.cxx**](string2.cxx)
 ```cpp
 #include <iostream>